ItayZaga/Report_Automation_Superbus/README.md

 ## Getting Started

 1. Open the file `macro BI.xlsm`
+   - The main menu will open automatically.
+To reopen it later, reopen the worksheet named **"פתיחת תפריט"** ("Open Menu").
 2. Load the required input files
 3. Select the desired report from the interface
 4. If event log exclusion is selected, load the Event Log file